 A deed to or from a co-owner partitioning undivided interest in the same piece of property is exempt from the deed transfer tax.

 Fiscal Year Impact

 2006 2007 2008 2009

-A 11 Euro do

-All Funds • 4-
+All Funds

 10.02 DISTRIBUTIONS BY PERSONAL REPRESENTATIVES

 A deed of distribution by a personal representative is exempt from the deed transfer tax.